ivanearisty/Vault/Classes + Uni/OSSPSD TA/HW3/HW 3 Amended.md

+## Amendment Purpose

+Based on your memos and what we discussed on Wednesday, we have drafted a revised version of the HW.
+This reflects the reduced scope (e.g., single-list ticketing) and the specific architectural flow the professor described (using the AI as a translation layer between human text and API calls).

 ## Introduction

 We have arrived at the final stretch of the semester.
 While we call these "homeworks," you have likely realized by now that they are actually iterative sprints in a larger engineering project.